christianbirchler-org/sdc-testing-competition/COMPETITION.md

 It starts a gRPC server and provides implementations of the interfaces.
 Furthermore, the sample tool also provides a `Dockerfile` to run it inside a container.

+More information about gRPC you can find here: https://grpc.io/

 The organizers will evaluate the submitted tools on a virtual machine with the following specifications:

 | HW/SW   | Requirement |